microsoft/sqlworkshops/SQLServerMLServices/00-Prerequisites.md

 *Note that all following activities must be completed prior to class - there will not be time to perform these operations during the workshop.*

 <br>
-The instructions that follow are the same for either a "base metal" workstation or laptop, or a Virtual Machine.
+The instructions that follow are the same for either a "bare metal" workstation or laptop, or a Virtual Machine.
 It's best to have at least 8MB of RAM on the system, and these instructions assume that you are able to install and configure software on the system.
 It's also assumed that you are using a current version of Windows, either desktop or server.
 <br>

 *(Copy and paste each of the commands that follow in a PowerShell window that you run as the system Administrator.
 You may need to reboot your system in between installation steps.)*